Only an Expressive personality could wear a dress made entirely of meat to present at an awards show.

-Some apparel stores encourage the Expressive personalities to interject in other employee/customer conversations.
+Some apparel stores encourage Expressive personalities to interject in other employee/customer conversations.
 This can be both good and bad.
-The good being when they say just the right thing to make the sale and the bad one of those OMG moments.
+The good is when they say just the right thing to make the sale, and the bad one of those OMG moments.

-Expressives have little fear of failure - not only with what they say but also with what they wear, so you want to make sure that your dress code allows them to be unique, not faceless.
+Expressives have little fear of failure - not only with what they say but also with what they wear, so you want to ensure that your dress code allows them to be unique, not faceless.

 If you are an Expressive, here are a few things you can do to make more sales more often:

-- Know when to perform and when not to.
+Know when to perform and when not to perform.

-After a speech in Minneapolis last year a man approached me and said, “I'm opening a new restaurant concept and thanks to you, I finally understand why I'm not getting the employees I want.
-For the first time in 35 years I understand that my Analytical HR director is not hiring the very people I want which are Expressives.
+After a speech in Minneapolis, a man approached me and said, “I'm opening a new restaurant concept, and thanks to you, I finally understand why I'm not getting the employees I want.
+For the first time in 35 years, I understand that my Analytical HR director is not hiring the people I want, Expressives.
 They don’t fit their way of seeing things.”